COMMUNICATION PLUGS AND ADAPTERS

 As mentioned above, over the years Swiss AF aircraft have been the subject of many improvement and upgrade programmes, between others, the implementation of UHF (Ultra High Frequency) radio equipment.

-During the transition phase, there were problems with the impedance compatibility of flightgear, the various comm systems in service and those being implemented.
+During the transition phase, there were problems with the impedance compatibility between flight gear, the comm systems in service and those in the implementation process.

 Due to this, dedicated adapters were developed.